maglub/soe-ubuntu/README.md

 EOT
 ```

-* Now select the console window for your VM and select Devices->Insert Guest Additions CD
+* If you did not already mount the VBoxGuestAdditions.iso (see above), select the console window for your VM and select Devices->Insert Guest Additions CD.
+Then do the following to mount the DVD and install the guest additions:

 ```
-sudo apt-get install -y gcc build-essential sudo mount /dev/cdrom /mnt cd /mnt sudo ./VBoxLinuxAdditions.run
+sudo apt-get install -y gcc build-essential

+sudo mount /dev/cdrom /mnt
+cd /mnt
+sudo ./VBoxLinuxAdditions.run